PowerMops/powermops-site/src/routes/pmops/Reference-13.md

 ---------------------------

 These are only implemented for 68k Mops, and will probably never be implemented for PowerMops.
-They\'re integrated into a single module, DebugMod, since the job of displaying compiled code is very similar whether you\'re decompiling or debugging.
+They're integrated into a single module, DebugMod, since the job of displaying compiled code is very similar whether you're decompiling or debugging.
 To decompile a word, type

 `see aWord`